Windmill scene: History

 Described by Dylan Wolf of Ramapo College of New Jersey's Ramapo News in 2025 as "the most significant movement in rock music in the past decade", the Windmill scene began to be acknowledged by mainstream outlets like NPR Music and The Independent in the early 2020s as an emerging force in British guitar music.
-Another name used to refer to the scene is "post-Brexit" new wave, scene or music.
+The term "Windmill indie" has been used synonymously with "post-Brexit new wave" and "crank wave".
 Matthew Perpetua of NPR explained the term, writing "For one thing, there's no getting around how much of this music is a direct response to the social dynamics of post-Brexit England...
 The politics aren't always foregrounded, but there's an unmistakable feeling of shame, disappointment and pessimism about Britain's future permeating all of this music".
 Nonetheless, Black Midi bassist Cameron Picton criticised the term in an article in 2022, saying "I don't think there's actually any bearing of Brexit on any of our music.
 And if you were going to call anything post-Brexit, it would be the bands that are starting out now, maybe".
+Picton also stated in April 2026 that he didn't think the label "Windmill scene" accurately encompassed the diversity of bands and musicians operating in London.

 Frontrunners of the movement have achieved commercial success, with Black Country, New Road's Ants From Up There album debuting at No. 3 on the UK Albums Chart, and a well received performance by Black Midi of the song "bmbmbm" on the Hyundai Mercury Prize in 2019.
 The scene is widely described as sharing a spoken vocal style as well as a blend of experimental rock and post-punk.
 Nonetheless, some of the scene's biggest exponents, such as Black Midi and its guitarist Geordie Greep, began to incorporate different influences to their work, such as progressive rock and world music, as well as indie rock and chamber pop in the case of Black Country, New Road.
-The Windmill scene has also begun to have an influence in foreign acts, with the United States' Geese and Sprain, and Chile's Hesse Kassel and Asia Menor being compared to Windmill bands.
+The Windmill scene has also begun to have an influence in foreign acts, with the United States' Geese and Sprain, and Chile's Candelabro and Hesse Kassel being compared to Windmill bands.